Administrative Officers of the College

 Riley L. Pitts Vietnam Memorial Scholarship

 Prerequisite: Freshman standing and departmental permission.
-First-Year Foundations is OU's introduction to college course, assisting in the transition from high school to college.
-First-year students learn campus systems and policies, build essential academic skills (critical reading, time management, test-taking, etc), explore major and career planning, and are introduced to campus resources.
-This course is an elective credit and doesn't count for major credit in any department.
+Foundations for College Learning is OU's introduction to college course, assisting in the transition from high school to college.
+First-year students build skills critical to their success (critical reading, effective study skills, time-management, test taking, etc.), explore major and career planning, learn about campus policies and procedures, are introduced to campus resources, and build a community with other first-year students.
 (F, Sp)

 UCOL 1013.
 Introductory Seminars.3 Credit Hours.